malcolmdzimati/malcolmdzimati/README.md

 - I might also have some of my school projects and assignments on here aswell.📝

 ### What I am Currently Working On👨‍💻:
-Personal
+Personal:
-- Writing my first Nueral Network in python to recognise humans or horses in pictures'
+- Writing my first Nueral Network in python to recognise humans or horses in pictures.
+- Learning AWS Lamda, AWS comprehend, AWS DynamoDB

 Course Work:
 - Constructing a compile